eff-kay/nicad/README.md

-This is a copy of NiCad clone detector.
+This is a copy of the NiCad clone detector.

-The original version of NiCad clone detector can be found at https://www.txl.ca/txl-nicaddownload.html
+The original version of NiCad can be found at https://www.txl.ca/txl-nicaddownload.html